 If the event you’re planning to attend is seriously stressing you out, it’s OK not to attend.
 Putting your recovery first is always a great idea, especially if you’re new to it.

-Social gatherings and other get-togethers often make us feel anxious.
-However, suppose we cope by taking out our device (unless you’re following tip 3 above).
-In that case, we can feel like we’re isolating from everyone, or worse, sending a message about the event by burying ourselves in a screen.
+Social gatherings and other get-togethers can come with anxiety.
+However, when we cope by taking out our phones (unless you’re following tip 3 above), we can feel like we’re isolating from everyone or pushing others away by burying ourselves in our screen.

 Tip #5: It’s OK to Cover Up